EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on a fun game that allows a player to guess which of two social media accounts might have more followers.
 [View readme.](projects-source/day13/higher-lower/readme.md)
 ### R1D14
 Today I worked on a fun virtual coffee machine.
 It was pretty fun getting to see how I could make it without using functions.
 [View readme.](projects-source/day14/coffee-machine/readme.md)
+### R1D15
+Today, I did the exact same project as yesterday.
+The only difference is that I used Object Oriented Programming to deliver the awesome coffee to you.
+[View readme.](projects-source/day15/oop-coffee-machine/readme.md)